Did You Know…

 - What the Research Shows – Organized as a series of statements about the benefits of second language learning, the page sends the reader to specific sites that document each statement.

 - National Standards for Language Education – A very brief history of the philosophical and historical underpinnings of the National Standards for foreign languages.

 - Guidelines for Starting a Program – A primer written by Marcia Rosenbusch that details the planning process and cautions that should be observed by those planning new elementary programs.

-- Characteristics of Effective Programs – Lists important factors for elementary programs such as goals, sequence, articulation, assessment, frequency, support and staffing.
+- Characteristics of Effective Elementary School Foreign Language Programs - Lists important factors for elementary programs such as goals, sequence, articulation, assessment, frequency, support and staffing.

 - Foreign Language Advocacy – Eight easy steps from JNCL for being an effective foreign language advocate.